-Safe Guard Glass currently has two plants in Massachusetts that manufacture their specialized bullet-resistant glass and other products.
+School Guard Glass currently has two plants in Massachusetts that manufacture their specialized bullet-resistant glass and other products.
 The company has plans to open up a third plant in Florida this summer.

 While one of their products can withstand a bullet from an AR-15, Jacobsohn says no glass is completely bulletproof.
 But they can make their glass bullet- and attack- resistant, which in the end can create the delay needed to get authorities and first responders to the scene.